ellysh/video-game-bots/ClickerBots/tools.md

 2. [FastFind](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/) this library suggests an advanced methods for searching regions on the game application screen that contains the best number of pixels of the given color.
 Also it allows you to find a pixel of the given color, closest to the given point.

-## Image Analyzing Toool
+## Image Analyzing Tool

 It will be helpful to check the image parameters like pixel color or pixel coordinates manually.
 This task appears when you try to debug a bot application and check a correctness of the image processing algorithms.

 There are plenty tools for picking the pixel colors at the screen and printing current coordinates of the mouse cursor.
-You can easly find same tools with Google.
-I use a [CoolPix](https://www.colorschemer.com/colorpix_info.php) application that solves the debugging tasks pefectly.
+You can easily find same tools with Google.
+I use a [CoolPix](https://www.colorschemer.com/colorpix_info.php) application that solves the debugging tasks perfectly.

 ## Source Code Editors